Link Search Menu Expand Document

 ollama pull smollm2:1.7b-instruct-fp16

-(Yes, some models use B and others use b, as shown…)
+(Yes, some models use B and others use b…)

 Changing the Default Model Used

-If you don’t want to use the default model setting, gpt-oss:20b, or you want to use a different inference option than ollama, there are two ways to specify your preferred model:
+If you don’t want to use the default model setting, gpt-oss:20b, or you want to use a different inference option than ollama, first see the LiteLLM documentation for information about specifying models for other inference services.

-If you want to try all four models mentioned above with one command, use make all-models-..., where ... is one of the other make targets, like all-code, which runs all the tool invocations for a single model, e.g.,
+If you want to try all the models mentioned above with one command, use make all-models-..., where ... is one of the other make targets, like all-code, which runs all the tool invocations for a single model, e.g.,

 make all-models-all-code